Ismailharik/IsmailHarik/README.md

 <h2 align="left">Hi 👋!
-My name is Ismail Harik and I'm a full stack java/angular , engineering student , from Casablanca Morocco</h2>
+I'm Ismail Harik and I'm a full stack java/angular , engineering student , previous Moroccan champion on many sports such as Jiu jitsu , Sambo, judo and much more , I live in  Casablanca Morocco</h2>

 ###